Publish posts with the legacy composer

 To create a post in the legacy composer

-- Select Compose message, and then enter your post copy.
+- Select Compose message, and then enter your post text.

 Check the area below the compose message box for a character count to ensure your post is within the character limit.
 Instagram captions can contain a maximum of 30 hashtags.

-- To include a shortened link, place the cursor in the compose box where you want to insert the link into your post, then select Add a link, paste your link, and then select Shrink.
+- To include a shortened link, place the cursor in the compose box where you want to insert the link into your post, then paste your link in the Add a link field and select Shrink.
 Links published to Facebook or LinkedIn will automatically generate a link preview.
 Text must be included in the post body along with the link preview (the URL is sufficient) to ensure the post publishes successfully.

 Learn more about shrinking links and link previews.

 - Select Attach media , and then choose files to upload, to attach an image or video to your post.

 See Attach and edit images or Publish a video for more details.

 Business and Enterprise users can also select the Content Library tab to select images or post templates to publish.